gauthumj/symbl-ai/README.md

 The app was designed to get data from an API and display it in a clean and easy to read format.
 (Bonus: Dark Theme!)

-the sameple data was hosted at [MockAPI.com](https://www.mockapi.io/).
+the sample data was hosted at [MockAPI.com](https://www.mockapi.io/).

 # Image of the app